-Type Credits Recurrence Version Written examination 4,5 Each winter term 4
+Type Credits Grading scale Recurrence Version Written examination 4,5 Grade to a third Each winter term 4

-Events WS 20/21 2550111 Nonlinear Optimization I 2 SWS Lecture (V) / 🕎 Stein WS 20/21 2550112 Exercises Nonlinear Optimization I + II SWS Practice (Ü) / 🗐 Stein
+Events WT 20/21 2550111 Nonlinear Optimization I 2 SWS Lecture / 🖥 Stein WT 20/21 2550112 Exercises Nonlinear Optimization I + II Practice / Stein Exams Exams WT 20/21 7900086_WS2021_HK Nonlinear Optimization I • Stein

-Legend: Online, & Blended (On-Site/Online), On-Site, X Cancelled
+Legend: ☐ Online, 🚱 Blended (On-Site/Online), 🗣 On-Site, 🗙 Cancelled

-The assessment consits of a written exam (60 minutes) according to Section 4(2), 1 of the examination regulation.
+The assessment consists of a written exam (60 minutes) according to Section 4(2), 1 of the examination regulation.
+The successful completion of the exercises is required for admission to the written exam.
 The exam takes place in the semester of the lecture and in the following semester.